 At Dalestorth, we teach French as our Modern Foreign Language.
-Key Stage 2 children receive half an hour of French teaching per week.
+Key Stage 2 children receive three hours of French teaching per half term - this may be taught as half an hour per week, or blocked over the course of a single week.
 In Foundation and Key Stage 1, we introduce the children to keywords and phrases in other languages ensure that all children encounter an additional language from an early age.
 We strive to deliver fun and engaging French lessons that include games, role play, stories, songs and rhymes as well as written French, understanding the language structure and grammar patterns.

 Language of the Half Term